Concurrency

 • Concurrency can be expressed with the help of simple functions.

-• One doesn't need to understand the implementation of a function to understand how concurrency affects outside code.
+• One doesn't need to understand the implementation of a function to understand how concurrency affects the outer code.

 • Functions have one entry point and one exit point, regardless of the concurrency expressed in it.

-• The user shall focus on focus on expressing the constraints between work items.
+• The user shall focus on expressing the constraints between work items.

-• There is no need for low-level syncrhonization primitives, like mutexes and semaphores.
+• There is no need for low-level synchronization primitives, like mutexes and semaphores.

 • User can understand and control the costs associated with concurrency.